hex77os/hex77/README.md

 > **A new path for Arch Linux**

+## Preview ISO

 ## Coming Soon – 2026
-- The ISO is being forged in the neon shadows.
+- The ISO is being forged in the neon shadows